 Lingga Petak is the one that is depicted on the Rp50.000 currency note.
 And located on the east side of the temple complex.
 Usually, there is a long queue of tourists posing and taking pictures in front of this iconic temple.

 Using drones is prohibited as well.
 But don’t worry, there is an express photo service.
 For Rp20.000, strike a few poses alone or with family in front of the iconic temple.
 It will take no time for the photographer to print it.
-Plus they are willing to transfer it too to visitor mobile phone.
+Plus they are willing to transfer it too to their customer’s phone.

 Exploring Beratan Lake by Boat

 After exploring the temples, follow the pathway to the water attraction area.
 At the end of the pathway, there will be a ticket booth for a lake trip by boat.
 The fee varies, depending on the type.
-From speed boat, swan boat, until a traditional wooden canoe.
+First, there is a speed boat, a swan boat, to a traditional wooden canoe.

 Go for a speed boat for a little jolt of excitement.
 It takes up to 5 people in one go.
 By paying Rp150.000, tourists can enjoy a thrilling speed while exploring the lake.
-For those who prefer a more serene moment, try the swan paddle boat!
-The boat fit for two people and cost Rp15.000 only.
+For those who prefer a more serene moment, try the swan paddle boat.
+The boat will fit two people and cost Rp15.000 only.

 Learn to Fish from Locals